s175573/DeepCAT/README.md

   pip install python3 biopython tensorflow matplotlib
 ```

- 4. Now we are ready to run DeepCAT to perform cancer score prediction <br />
+ 4. Now we are ready to run DeepCAT to perform cancer score prediction

-  ##4A.
+###### 4A.
 User doesn't have raw TCR repertoire sequencing data.